FlowingCode/FontAwesomeIronIconset/README.md

 ## License & Author

 Add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.
-IronFontAwesome Addon is written by Flowing Code S.A.
+FontAwesomeIronIconset Addon is written by Flowing Code S.A.

 Font Awesome Free 5.13.0 by @fontawesome is distributed under CC BY 4.0 license.
 For license terms see THIRD-PARTY.txt